mailgun/documentation/source/api-webhooks-deprecated.rst

  tag                   Message tag, if message was tagged.
 See :ref:`tagging` mailing-list          The address of mailing list the original message was sent to.
- "custom variables"    Your own custom JSON object included in the header (see :ref:`manual-customdata`). timestamp             Number of seconds passed since January 1, 1970 (see `securing webhooks`_). token                 Randomly generated string with length 50 (see `securing webhooks`_). signature             String with hexadecimal digits generate by HMAC algorithm (see `securing webhooks`_).
+ "custom variables"    Your own custom JSON object included in the header (see :ref:`manual-customdata`). timestamp             Number of seconds passed since January 1, 1970 token                 Randomly generated string with length 50 signature             String with hexadecimal digits generate by HMAC algorithm
  ==================    ==================================================================================

 .. _api-clicks-webhook-data-format: